BurnP3/BurnP3Plus/getting_started.md

 When, and if, the run is successful, you will see the **Status** of **Done** in the **Run Monitor**.
 If an error or warning has been issued, click on the **Run Log** link to see a report of problems.
 Make any required changes to your *scenario* and re-run it.

-Running a model in SyncroSim produces *scenario results*, which contain the input *datafeeds* associated with the parent *scenario*, as well as output *datafeeds* for the *scenario* run.
-Each *scenario result* inherits the parent *scenario*’s name and receives a unique ID.
+Running a model in SyncroSim produces a *results scenario*, which contain the input *datafeeds* associated with the *parent scenario*, as well as output *datafeeds* for the *scenario* run.
+Each *result scenario* inherits the *parent scenario*’s name and receives a unique ID.

 <img align="middle" style="padding: 3px" width="400" src="assets/images/BurnP3Plus-screenshot-18.png">